 Selecting a Referee

-- At least three, but no more than five, reference letters are required.
+- At least three, but no more than five, reference letters are required unless otherwise specified in the funding opportunity.

-- The letters should be from individuals not directly involved in the application, but who are familiar with the applicant’s qualifications, training, and interests.
-Note that for postdoctoral grant applications that require submission of reference letters, a letter from the applicant’s predoctoral thesis advisor is not required.
+- The letters should be from individuals not directly involved in the application, but who are familiar with the fellow/candidate's qualifications, training, and interests.
+Note that for postdoctoral grant applications that require submission of reference letters, a letter from the fellow/candidate's predoctoral thesis advisor is not required.

 - The sponsor/co-sponsor(s) of the application cannot be counted toward the three required references.

-- Resubmission do not need to use the same list of referees, but do require new reference letters from all listed referees.
+- Resubmission applications do not need to use the same list of referees but do require new reference letters from all referees chosen.

-- Make sure you include a list of referees (including name, departmental affiliation, and institution) in the cover letter of the application so that the NIH staff will be aware of planned reference letter submissions.
+- Make sure you include a list of referees (including name, departmental affiliation, and institution) in the cover letter of the application so NIH staff is aware of planned reference letter submissions.

 Instructions to Provide to Referees

 Fellows/candidates should provide their referees with the appropriate instructions.
-Remember to include your name as it is shown in your Commons account, your eRA Commons username, and the number of the funding opportunity (FOA) number to which you are applying.
+Remember to include your name as it is shown in your Commons account, your eRA Commons username, and the number of the funding opportunity (e.g., PA-21-048) to which you are applying.

 - Instructions for Fellowship Applicant Referees (MS Word - 16 KB)